Influencer Backdoor Attack on Semantic Segmentation: Related Work

 \textbf{Backdoor defense.} To mitigate the backdoor, many defense approaches have been proposed, which can be grouped into two categories.
-The first one is training-time backdoor defenses~\cite{tran2018spectral,weber2020rab,wu2022backdoordefense}, which aims to train a clean model directly on the poisoned dataset.
+The first one is training-time backdoor defenses~\citep{tran2018spectral,weber2020rab,wu2022backdoordefense,gao2023backdoor}, which aims to train a clean model directly on the poisoned dataset.
 Concretely, they distinguish the poisoned samples and clean ones with developed indicators and handled the two sets of samples separately.
-The other category is post-processing backdoor defenses~\cite{gao2019strip,kolouri2020universal,zeng2021adversarial} that aim to repair a backdoored model with a set of local clean data, such as unlearning the trigger pattern~\cite{wang2019neural,dong2021black,chen2022quarantine,tao2022better,guan2022few}, and erasing the backdoor by pruning~\cite{liu2018fine,wu2021adversarial,zheng2022data}, model distillation~\cite{li2021neural} and mode connectivity ~\cite{zhao2020bridging}.
+The other category is post-processing backdoor defenses~\citep{gao2019strip,kolouri2020universal,zeng2021adversarial} that aim to repair a backdoored model with a set of local clean data, such as unlearning the trigger pattern~\citep{wang2019neural,dong2021black,chen2022quarantine,tao2022better,guan2022few}, and erasing the backdoor by pruning~\citep{liu2018fine,wu2021adversarial,zheng2022data}, model distillation~\citep{li2021neural} and mode connectivity ~\citep{zhao2020bridging}.
 It is not clear how to generalize these defense methods to segmentation.
 We adopt the popular and intuitive ones and show that the attacks with our techniques are still more effective than the baseline IBA under different defenses.
-Exhaustive generalization of these methods to segmentation is out of our scope.